mindset-dojo/mindset-dojo.github.io/docs/index.md

 ### Invitation For Engagement

 At **Mindset Dojo**, we believe that the mind—and by extension, your organization’s culture—is like a garden.
 It requires **attention, care, and the right tools** to flourish.
-We invite you to take the next step in cultivating a **well-trained mind** and a **thriving culture** with our tailored coaching and consulting packages:
+We invite you to take the next step in cultivating a **well-trained mind** and a **thriving culture**.

 To learn how you can cultivate real-time mastery in emotional intelligence and leadership, [start here](./offerings). 🙏🌿